 The rapid environmental, public health, safety and economic changes that Alaska is currently experiencing are the result of interrelated global climate, ecological and social justice crisis.
 Responding effectively to these challenges requires bold vision, deep expertise, flexibility and a collaborative, holistic approach.

-ALICE brings Alaska’s most visionary scientists, native elders, artists, engineers, agency experts and business leaders together to research and develop shovel-ready projects that address Alaska’s most pressing climate, biodiversity and energy issues while building a resilient future that puts Alaska’s most affected communities first.
-We draw inspiration from Project Drawdown, Natural Solutions, Bio4Climate, Bay Area Smart Energy and other innovative approaches.
+ALICE brings Alaska’s most innovative and visionary scientists, Indigenous leaders, land managers, energy and policy experts and business leaders together to research, develop and pilot shovel-ready projects that address Alaska’s most pressing climate, biodiversity and energy issues while building a resilient future that puts Alaska’s most affected communities first.
+We draw inspiration from Project Drawdown, Indigenous-informed Natural Solutions, Bio4Climate, Bay Area Smart Energy and other innovative approaches.

 Board of Directors